 Nutrition and dietetics

 Nutrition and dietetics is the professional study of nutrition and how it applies medically to health and disease.
-Our dietitians work with patients with acute and chronic illnesses within our hospitals and out in the community.
-They use dietary manipulation and food to treat disease and optimise health.
+We work with patients with acute and chronic illnesses within our hospitals and out in the community.
+We use dietary manipulation and food to treat disease and optimise health.

 Unlike nutritionists, dietitians must be qualified in their field as a registered HPC and this title is legally protected within the medical profession.
 Nutritionists or nutritional therapists may offer advice on diet or nutrition however any training or professional practice that they have may be unregulated.